octobercms/docs/help-developer-guide.md

 This section describes some standards that we highly recommend to follow for everybody, especially if you are going to publish your products on the Marketplace.

+<a name="vendor-naming"></a>
+### Vendor naming

+The vendor or author code in a namespace must begin with an uppercase character and should not contain underscores or dashes.
+These are examples of valid names:

+    Acme.Blog
+    RainLab.User
+    Happygilmore.Golf

+These are examples of names that are **not** valid:

+    acme.blog
+    rainLab.user
+    Happy_gilmore.Golf

 <a name="repository-naming"></a>
 ### Repository naming